mook/sdl2_ffi/README.md

 Most of the procedural API has been linked with a few large exceptions like SDL_opengl.
 The "Object Oriented" part of this interface has barely started.

+# Documentation/API Reference:

+The documentation is embedded within the code.
+Generate the RDoc

 # How to start:

 The GEM is organized to the same structure as the SDL header files.
 Where in C/C++ you would need to: